payu-india/CMS-Chatbot/docs/Third-party verification/collect-payment-with-tpv-payu-hosted-checkout.md

 }
 ```

-#### 📘beneficiarydetail parameter in hashing:
+> 📘 beneficiarydetail parameter in hashing:
+>

-* The `beneficiarydetail` parameter must be included in the hash calculation.
+> * The `beneficiarydetail` parameter must be included in the hash calculation.
-* The format should be exactly as shown in the hash formula above.
+> * The format should be exactly as shown in the hash formula above.
-* Replace SALT with the salt value provided to you during onboarding.
+> * Replace SALT with the salt value provided to you during onboarding.

-### Step 3: Check the response from PayU
+## Step 3: Check the response from PayU

 After posting the parameters, PayU will return a response with transaction details.

-##### Hash Validation Logic for Payment Response (Reverse Hashing)
+### Hash Validation Logic for payment response (Reverse Hashing)

 To validate the authenticity of the response, you can calculate the reverse hash using: